preston-bied/313_notes/file_systems.md

 - **Root Directory:** Think of the file system as a tree whose root is the root directory often denoted by the `/`
 - **Absolute Path:** A path starting from the root `/`
 - **Relative Path:** A path relative to the *current working directory* and does not start with a `/`

-## File System "Tree"

-**Hard Link:** The mapping between the name and the underlying file
+- **Hard Link:** The mapping between the name and the underlying file
     - There can be multiple hard links to the same file (e.g., short cuts)
     - Means that the directory tree is *not always a tree*

-## File System Terms

-**Volume:** A logical representation of the disk drive that contains a single file system (i.e., a single directory tree)
+- **Volume:** A logical representation of the disk drive that contains a single file system (i.e., a single directory tree)

-E.g., A USB drive contains a file system (if there is only 1 volume in it).
+    - E.g., A USB drive contains a file system (if there is only 1 volume in it).
 Each logical drive in your device has a seperate file system.

-**Mounting:** Mounting a volume creates a mapping from some path in an existing file system to the root directory of the mounted volume's file system.
+- **Mounting:** Mounting a volume creates a mapping from some path in an existing file system to the root directory of the mounted volume's file system.

-## UNIX Directory API: Current Directory
+## UNIX Directory API

+### Current Directory

 ```c++
 #include <unistd.h>